-We believe we possess the following competitive advantages over other capital providers to middle-market companies:
+We believe we possess the following competitive advantages over many other capital providers to middle-market companies:

 Demonstrated ability to deploy capital consistent with our investment policies.
-Since our inception, the Advisor has invested in excess of \$3.2 billion across 152 portfolio companies through December 31, 2013.
-We have a portfolio yield at fair value of approximately 12.1% at December 31, 2013.
-During the year ended December 31, 2013, we invested approximately \$533.7 million of gross assets.
+Since our inception, the Advisor has invested in excess of \$2.3 billion across 120 portfolio companies with over 70 financial sponsors through June 30, 2011.
+We have a portfolio yield at fair value of approximately 12.2% at June 30, 2011.
+During the three months ended June 30, 2011, we invested approximately \$81.6 million of gross assets across four new and several existing portfolio companies.

 Proven transaction sourcing strategy.
-Since the Advisor's inception of operations, it has sourced and reviewed more than 2,800 potential investments and has a proven process through which it has invested in excess of \$3.2 billion through December 31, 2013.
+Since the Advisor's inception of operations, it has sourced and reviewed more than 2,000 potential investments and has a proven process through which it has invested in excess of \$2.3 billion through June 30, 2011.
 The Advisor identifies potential investments through its dynamic transaction origination efforts.
 The origination efforts include calling on financial institutions such as investment banks, commercial banks, specialty finance companies and private equity firms; as well as on advisory firms, trade associations and the owners and managers of middle-market companies with whom its investment professionals and investment committee members have relationships.
+In addition to its investment professionals, senior members of the Advisor's investment committee have relationships with a large and diverse group of financial intermediaries.
 We expect that our ability to leverage these relationships will continue to result in the referral of investment opportunities to us and provide us with a competitive advantage.